NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/validation.md

 | 76491414-d0cf-4655-ae20-a4d1368472f3 | Is tested to ensure that when a correlation identifier is sent, we respond with the same value.               |

-## Scenario: An API consumer submitting a request with an invalid personalisation receives a 400 ‘Invalid Value’ response
+## Scenario: An API consumer submitting a request with an invalid personalisation receives a 400 ‘Invalid value’ response

 A valid personalisation must be structured in this format: { parameter: value }

-**Given** the API consumer provides an message body with an invalid personalisation
+**Given** the API consumer provides a message body with an invalid personalisation
 <br/>
 **When** the request is submitted
 <br/>